-Net Exergy Analysis has also been introduced, see Fig. 13.
-All exergy being used, directly or indirectly, in the production of the product will be deducted from the exergy of the product, in order to define the net exergy product.

-Life Cycle Analysis or Assessment

-oriented Environmentally Life Cycle Analysis or Assessment (LCA) has become very popular in the decade analyze last to environmental problems associated with the production, use and disposal or recycling of products or product systems, see Fig. 14.
+Net Exergy Analysis has also Society been introduced, see Fig. 13.
+Exergy in goods All exergy being used. directly or indirectly, in the Direct exergy subsidy production of the product Indirect will be deducted from the exergy exergy of the product, in subsidy order to define the net exergy product.
+E{tr} E{tr} Life Cycle Analysis or Assessment System Net exergy E{out} E{in} product or oriented Environmentally Process Life Cycle Analysis or Assessment (LCA) has Exergy become very popular in the waste analyze decade to waste environmental problems associated with the product systems, see Fig. 14.
 Every product is assumed to be divided into these three "life processes", or as it is sometimes named "from cradle to grave".